Currently no job offers available.

-From October 17th to 26th Martin Bracke (TU Kaiserslautern), Maren Hattebuhr (KIT), Sarah Schönbrodt (KIT), Janna Tinnes (RWTH Aachen), and Kirsten Wohak (KIT) visited the Universidad Autónoma de Baja California(UABC) in Tijuana as representatives of the projects CAMMP (Computational And Mathematical Modeling Program) and KOMMS (Competence Center for Mathematical Modeling in MINT Projects in Schools).
-There, Mexican students gained insights into problem solving with the help of mathematical modeling in the form of several modeling days and a modeling week.
+From October 17 to 26, 2019, Martin Bracke (TU Kaiserslautern), Maren Hattebuhr (KIT), Sarah Schönbrodt (KIT), Janna Tinnes (RWTH Aachen University) and Kirsten Wohak (KIT) visited the Universidad Autónoma de Baja California(UABC) in Tijuana as representatives of the CAMMP (Computational And Mathematical Modeling Program) and KOMMS (Competence Center for Mathematical Modeling in STEM Projects in Schools) projects.
+There, Mexican students were given insights into problem solving with the help of mathematical modeling in the form of several modeling days and a parallel modeling week.

 A big thank you goes to the organizer Luis Ramon Siero Gonzalez (UABC) and Professor Martin Frank (SCC).
 It was a successful and very eventful time for us.

-After the successful start at Jugend forscht in the regional competition Mannheim, Boyu and Christian astonished the jury from 27-29.03.2019 with their application-oriented and practical topic on casting-compatible design.
+After the successful start to the Jugend forscht regional competition in Mannheim (we reported), Boyu and Christian amazed the jury from March 27-29, 2019 with their application-oriented and practical topic on casting-compatible design.
 They received two special prizes for their creative ideas.
-The state competition of Baden-Württemberg took place in the Schwabenlandhalle in Fellbach with a further 64 projects.
-The young researchers presented their projects and inspired the jury, an interested public and each other with their outstanding results.
-The focus was less on the idea of competition and more on marvelling at the research work.
-Unfortunately, it was not enough for our team of pupils to win the state prize in the field of mathematics/computer science.
-"We wouldn't have had a chance against the first place anyway.
-They really do great mathematics," Boyu and Christian praised the winning team.
-Behind the crass mathematics are algorithms for determining the minimum number of moves in the game"The Towers of Hanoi" under a fixed number of squares and discs, as well as approaches to prove the algorithms.
-From now on, our CAMMP researchers are directing their curiosity towards their studies, which they plan to start in October.
+The Baden-Württemberg state competition took place in the Schwabenlandhalle in Fellbach with a further 64 projects.
+The young researchers presented their projects and impressed the jury, an interested public and each other with their outstanding results.
+The focus was less on competition and more on marveling at the research work.
+Unfortunately, it was not enough for our student team to win the state prize in the mathematics/computer science category.
+"We wouldn't have stood a chance against first place anyway.
+They do some really cool math!"
+Boyu and Christian praised the winning team.
+Behind the crazy mathematics are algorithms for determining the minimum number of moves in the game"The Towers of Hanoi" under a fixed number of squares and disks, as well as approaches for proving the algorithms.
+From now on, our CAMMP researchers are focusing their curiosity on their studies, which they plan to start in October.

 Design suitable for casting